jakecleary/wp-boilerplate/assets/styles/README.md

 #/assets/styles

-This the is the directory for any SASS files.
+This the is the directory for any SCSS files.

 ##/modules

-Any SASS that doesn't directly output CSS goes here.
+Any SCSS that doesn't directly output CSS goes here.

 ##/partials

-SASS that directly outputs CSS should be split up into files with single responsibilities and placed here.
+SCSS that directly outputs CSS should be split up into files with single responsibilities and placed here.

 ##/vendor